jonogilmour/code-challenge/README.md

 - Frequency can be set to `null`, meaning the next batch starts only after the previous batch is complete.

 ## Testing

-run `npm test` to run the test library
+Run `npm test` to run the test library.
+Run `npm run testw` to run the test library in watch mode.